 Other Standard (specify):

-All persons must be able to demonstrate to the EPD waiver participant the ability to successfully communicate with them.
+1) All persons must be able to demonstrate to the EPD waiver participant the ability to successfully communicate with them.
 Individuals and businesses providing services and supports shall have all the necessary licenses required by federal, state and local laws and regulations, IF APPLICABLE.

+2) Contractors must bee enrolled as a EPD Waiver provider.

 Verification of Provider Qualifications